arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 ## Conclusion

-In this tutorial, you have learned how to get a trial or paid license to use the Arduino Speech Recognition and, once you have your license, how to use test the free demo sketch and how to create your own project with your own custom voice triggers.
-Finally, you have learned the different licenses and limitations and how to upgrade a free project already made to be used with a more advanced license.
+In this tutorial, you have learned what is the Arduino Speech Recognition Engine, the different licenses and limitations, and how to acquire one.
+Once you have your license, you learned how to test it with the free demo sketch and how to create your own project with your own custom voice triggers.
+Eventually, you learned how to upgrade a free already-made project to be used with a more advanced license.